Jorge Luis Borges: Works

 Wardrip-Fruin and Montfort argue that Borges "may have been the most important figure in Spanish-language literature since Cervantes.
 He was clearly of tremendous influence, writing intricate poems, short stories, and essays that instantiated concepts of dizzying power."
 Borges's work has been compared to that of Homer and Milton.
 Indeed, the critic Harold Bloom numbers Borges among the key figures of the Western literary canon.

-In addition to short stories for which he is most noted, Borges also wrote poetry, essays, screenplays, literary criticism, and edited numerous anthologies.
+In addition to short stories, for which he is most noted, Borges also wrote poetry, essays, screenplays, and literary criticism, and edited numerous anthologies.
 His longest work of fiction is a fourteen-page story, "The Congress", first published in 1971.
 His late-onset blindness strongly influenced his later writing.
 Borges wrote: "When I think of what I've lost, I ask, 'Who know themselves better than the blind?' – for every thought becomes a tool."

-Paramount among his intellectual interests are elements of mythology, mathematics, theology, integrating these through literature, sometimes playfully, sometimes with great seriousness.
+Paramount among his intellectual interests were elements of mythology, mathematics, theology, integrating these through literature, sometimes playfully, sometimes with great seriousness.

 Borges composed poetry throughout his life.
 As his eyesight waned (it came and went, with a struggle between advancing age and advances in eye surgery), he increasingly focused on writing poetry, since he could memorize an entire work in progress.
 His poems embrace the same wide range of interests as his fiction, along with issues that emerge in his critical works and translations, and from more personal musings.
 For example, his interest in idealism runs through his work, reflected in the fictional world of Tlön in "Tlön, Uqbar, Orbis Tertius" and in his essay "A New Refutation of Time".

+Translations by Borges

 Borges was a notable translator.
 He translated works of literature in English, French, German, Old English, and Old Norse into Spanish.
-His first publication, for a Buenos Aires newspaper, was a translation of Oscar Wilde's story "The Happy Prince" into Spanish when he was nine.
+His first publication, for a Buenos Aires newspaper, was a translation of Oscar Wilde's story "The Happy Prince" into Spanish when he was ten.
 At the end of his life he produced a Spanish-language version of a part of Snorri Sturluson's Prose Edda.
 He also translated (while simultaneously subtly transforming) the works of, among others, Ambrose Bierce, William Faulkner, André Gide, Hermann Hesse, Franz Kafka, Rudyard Kipling, Edgar Allan Poe, Walt Whitman, and Virginia Woolf.
 Borges wrote and lectured extensively on the art of translation, holding that a translation may improve upon the original, may even be unfaithful to it, and that alternative and potentially contradictory renderings of the same work can be equally valid.
 Borges employed the devices of literary forgery and the review of an imaginary work, both forms of modern pseudo-epigrapha.

+Discography

+Borges’ recorded work includes readings of his poems, a collaboration with Argentine composer Astor Piazzolla, and a series of lectures on a characteristically wide range of topics, from Buddhism to the nature of poetry.